mattsrc/opentx-lua-rssi-histogram/README.md

 Widget layout is via a flexible grid system.
 This section explains what a flexible grid is and how to use it.
-If you are familiar with the concept, feel free to skip or skip this section.
+If you are familiar with the concept, feel free to skim this section.

 We'll start with an analogy that is nearly identical, a spreadsheet.
-Here is a spreadsheet that contains our model name, a couple of switch states, a couple timers, some voltages, and the RSSI graph:
+Here is a spreadsheet that contains our model name, a couple of switch states, a couple of timers, some voltages, and the RSSI graph:

 ![Basic Example](./images/layout_example_1.png)